 Rosalie has a PhD in Precambrian sedimentary geochemistry from UCL, and a Master’s degree in geology from the University of Cambridge.
 She worked as a postdoc at the University of Otago for six months and the University of Oxford for three years.
 She joined the University of Cape Town as a lecturer in 2019.

-Brooke is based at the University of Oxford, researching phosphorous cycling in the Mesoproterozoic Roper Group, Australia, using traditional petrography and modern micro-analytical techniques.
+Brooke’s PhD was based at the University of Oxford, researching redox conditions and phosphorous cycling in the Mesoproterozoic Roper Group, Australia, using traditional petrography and modern micro-analytical techniques.

-Matt was a Master’s student at the University of Oxford, and is now a PhD student at the University of Cambridge.
-He used experiments to constrain sedimentary phosphate cycling under ferruginous conditions.
+Matt was a Master’s student at the University of Oxford, and used experiments to constrain sedimentary phosphate cycling under ferruginous conditions.

 Alice was a Master’s student at the University of Oxford.
 She used experiments to understand iron and carbon cycling on early Mars.

 Sometimes assists in the field.
-Works hard under all conditions.
+Loves the outdoors.
 Expert on sticks and squirrels.